Guide for International Students: International Standardized Tests

 Undergraduate Standardized Tests

-Specific standardized tests evaluate your overall academic knowledge and performance, and US universities use these during the application review process.
+Specific exams evaluate your overall academic knowledge and performance, and US universities use these during the application review process.
 The two most common standardized tests for undergraduates are the Scholastic Assessment Test (SAT) and American College Testing (ACT).
 Typically, each university requires a minimum SAT or ACT score, though the exact scores differ between each institution.

 Usually, most institutions ask for your results for either of these tests, though you may need to take a specific test for some US universities and colleges.
 Remember to clarify this requirement with the admissions office of the universities or colleges where you want to apply.
 If you need support, Shorelight advisors can help create an application checklist for international students which you can refer to as you prepare your materials.